Rilliaa/dnn-diabetes-prediction/README_EN.md

    - **SMOTE** consistently boosted Recall by allowing the model to better understand minority class patterns, although it risked reducing Precision.
    - **Autoencoders**, in this context, were less effective—potentially due to the loss of critical information during encoding and less representative latent space for classification tasks.

+---

+📄 _This repository reflects the culmination of my undergraduate thesis research at Universitas Muhammadiyah Riau._